Denveous/TalonLite/README.md

-# TalonX
+# TalonLite

 > **This is a fork of the Talon (v1.1.4) debloat tool made by the [Raven Development Team](https://ravendevteam.org/)**

-> **This version is modified to run __mostly__ (check note below) without an internet connection and includes some minor tweaks to the original code.**
+> **This version is modified to run completely without an internet connection and includes some minor tweaks to the original code.**

-> **To install a web browser a internet connection is still required, but an option to skip this was added if you already have a replacement for Microsoft Edge**
+> **Make sure to install a web browser other than Microsoft Edge as it will be removed in the process.**

-**TalonX** is a simple utility to debloat Windows in just a few clicks. 🖱️
+**TalonLite** is a simple utility to debloat Windows in just a few clicks. 🖱️

 ## Changes 🔄

-- **Added:** Option to skip browser selection. 🆕
 - **Added:** Close button to the Defender check screen. ❌
 - **Added:** Credit for the original background creator to the contributors list. 🙌
-- **Added:** TalonX now selects the _High Performance_ power profile. ⚡
+- **Added:** TalonLite now selects the _High Performance_ power profile. ⚡
+- **Removed:** Browser selection screen. 🆕
 - **Removed:** Watermarking from the background (only for the sake of minimalism; credits to RecklessThor4). ✂️
 - **Removed:** "Extra" apps & selection screen made by **[Raven Development Team](https://ravendevteam.org/)**. ✂️
 - **Modified:** Base code to run without an internet connection. 🌐